TheArturthur/CoppermindScraper/Cosmere/Yesteel.md

 He joined the Five Scholars, and there was a golden age in discovering [[Awakening\|Awakening]] Commands for several years.
 Among them, Yesteel was considered a master of Lifeless Commands.
 Unfortunately, these discoveries were part of the reason for the [[Manywar\|Manywar]], such as [[Shashara\|Shashara's]] discovery of a Command that could create a Lifeless with a single [[Breath\|Breath]].

 ### Involvement in the Manywar
->“*Shashara had been spurred on by the knowledge that she'd been shown up by Yesteel and the development of ichor-alcohol.
+>“*Shashara had been spurred on by the knowledge that she’d been shown up by Yesteel and the development of ichor-alcohol.
 She had studied, experimented, practiced.
-And she'd done it.
-She'd learned to forge the Breath of a thousand people into a piece of steel, Awaken it to sentience, and give it a Command.*”
+And she’d done it.
+She’d learned to forge the Breath of a thousand people into a piece of steel, Awaken it to sentience, and give it a Command.*”
 \-Vasher on what drove Shashara to make Nightblood[12]

 During the Manywar, The Five Scholars split, joining different sides. [[Vasher\|Vasher]] persuaded [[Denth\|Denth]] to join his side of [[Hanald\|Hanald]], and it seems likely that Shashara also joined Vasher.
 It is likely that Yesteel and Arsteel went to different kingdoms and opposed Hanald, but it's unknown which kingdoms they went to.
 They could have gone to [[Kuth\|Kuth]] and [[Huth\|Huth]], Hanald's primary enemy in the Manywar, or one of the many nations in the [[Pahn Unity\|Pahn Unity]], who also opposed Hanald.